SNPs and Alleles

 See the SelfDecode Glossary for more genetics terms and definitions.

-How SelfDecode Uses SNPs and Alleles in Your Reports
+How SelfDecode uses SNPs and alleles in your reports

+SNPs and alleles are the foundation of how we generate your personalized genetic insights.
 Your DNA data is analyzed across hundreds of thousands of SNPs.
 For each SNP, we identify which alleles you carry and compare them to findings from large-scale scientific studies.
-These studies help determine whether certain alleles are associated with increased or decreased likelihoods of specific traits, biological pathways, or health-related outcomes.
+Those studies help determine whether certain alleles are associated with increased or decreased likelihoods of specific traits, biological pathways, or health-related outcomes.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.